rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

-# Building and comparing models with Azure ML Workbench
+# Building and comparing models with AML

 Data science is a very iterative process that involves lots of trial and error.
-As such, the Azure Machine Learning Workbench (Workbench for short) makes it easy for data scientists to iterate on the model building and deployment process.
-Among other things, Workbench facilitates two common problems we encounter when developing ML solutions:
+As such, Azure Machine Learning makes it easy for data scientists to iterate on the model building and deployment process.
+Among other things, it facilitates two common problems we encounter when developing ML solutions:

 - **Model selection**: Run and compare different models across collected metrics (with a few extra lines of python code).
 In this context, a single model estimate is referred to as an **experiment** and we talk about training and scoring experiments.
 However this term should not be confused with a statistical experiment (a randomized controlled experiment) and to avoid this confusion we try to avoid overusing the term **experiment** and use **run** or **job** instead to refer to a singe experiment and use the term **model selection** to refer to the whole process of **experimentation** (running and comparing many different experiments).
 - **Model management**: Lets us bind specific models to their underlying code repository and allows the *promotion* of a model into staging and production without changes to the API servicing the model.
 The need for model management arises from the need to perform model selection in a tractable way and with the ability to perform rollbacks.

-In this lab we will focus on how to use Workbench to facilitate model selection.
-In a different lab, we will learn how Workbench can also be used to do model management.
+In this lab we will focus on how to use AML to facilitate model selection.
+In a different lab, we will learn how AML can also be used to do model management.

-## Praparing Workbench and running a single experiment
+## Praparing and running a single experiment

 Open the Workbench and create a new project called `classifying_iris`.
 Choose the **Classifying Iris** as the project template and `Documents` folder as its directory.
 Open the project and go to **File > Open Command Prompt** to access the command line from within the project parent folder.